Omicron Campus, Klaus © David Matthiessen

 © Dietrich Untertrifaller

-Right from the start, it is clear that the employees are the main focus here: the campus really has created an environment in which they can develop their potential, with optimal working conditions and with as few rules and boundaries as possible.
-You can feel the natural materials throughout the building and special attention has been paid to the lighting moods.
-The light adapts to all times of day and to the incidence of light from outside and is therefore a very strong, omnipresent element.
+The employees take centre stage here.
+The campus really has created an environment in which they can develop their potential, with optimal working conditions and as few rules and boundaries as possible.
+You can feel the natural materials throughout the building.
+We have also paid particular attention to the lighting moods, which adapt to the time of day and the weather.
 As one employee confirms: "You won't find this light anywhere else".

 "Create an environment free of artificial boundaries where a team of excellent colleagues can achieve excellent results while having fun at work.
 This team deserves recognition for finding the best solutions for our customers."